tfrce/project-megaphone/README.md

 </script>
 ```

-The 'dev' version of the banner is intended for sites with an audience consisting mostly of developers.
-When selected, it shows the banner version of the site with an additional link to this Github page.
+The 'dev' style is intended for sites with an audience consisting mostly of developers.
+When selected, it shows the default version of the banner but adds a link to this Github page.
 (See: [Backbone Tutorials](http://backbonetutorials.com/) and [Cdnjs](http://cdnjs.com)).

-Also feel free to fork and submit pull request for any bugs or quirks you might find.
+Please feel free to fork and submit pull requests for any bugs or quirks you might find.

 Built by [Taskforce.is](http://taskforce.is) members [Thomas Davis](https://twitter.com/neutralthoughts), [Tyler Morgan](https://twitter.com/digismack), [Beau Gunderson](https://twitter.com/beaugunderson) and [Sina Khanifar](https://twitter.com/sinak).